-TRC is a forward-thinking and inclusive organisation which recognises the importance and value of diversity in the workforce.
-Employees from diverse perspectives and backgrounds have proven benefits including increased creativity and innovation, better problem solving and decision making, and reduced employee turnover.
+TRC is a forward-thinking and inclusive organisation that recognises the importance and value of diversity in the workforce.
+Employees from diverse perspectives and backgrounds have proven benefits including increased creativity and innovation, better problem solving and decision making.

 TRC supports employees who have identified that they have a physical disability or short-term injury by making reasonable adjustments to the workplace to ensure they can safely undertake their role and responsibilities.